Life Sciences ISO 45001 – Occupational Health and Safety Management Systems (OHSMS)

 This new standard emphasizes top management's responsibility and accountability for its OHSMS.
 This is to ensure that ultimate responsibility cannot be delegated to health and safety or other managers within an organization.

 Closely aligned with the focus on organizational context is the requirement to adopt a risk based approach when developing and implementing an OHSMS.
-An organization must identify the risks and opportunities that it must address in order to ensure that the OHSMS can achieve its intended outcomes.
+An organization must identify the risks and opportunities that it must address to ensure that the OHSMS can achieve its intended outcomes.
 These include those relevant to, or determined by its organizational context.
 The organization must plan actions that address these risks and opportunities and then integrate and implement them into its OHSMS processes.
 Finally, it must evaluate the effectiveness of these actions.

 The term "documented information" is used instead of "documents and records", which was present in OHSAS 18001.
 Evidence from processed information not held in a formal document system, such as electronic information held on smart phones and tablets, will now be accepted.